kellya/bind-rest-api/README.md

   ```
 ### BIND Server Setup

-bind-rest-api utilizes BIND's TSIG functionailty to validate dynamic updates.
+bind-rest-api utilizes BIND's TSIG functionality to validate dynamic updates.
 The first step is to generate a TSIG key on the BIND server, and configure the
 server to use that key.

 1. On the bind server, navigate to your named configuration dir.
 On Fedora,
    this is `/etc/named` other distros may be different.
 2. Generate a keyfile with `tsig-keygen bindapi > bindapi.tsig`.  the "bindapi" part can be
-   whatever you choose, this is they name of the key and will be what you will
+   whatever you choose, this is the name of the key and will be what you will
    use in bind-rest-api's config as the username.
 3. edit your named.conf (probably /etc/named.conf) to include the key that was
    just generated.
 At the top add `include "/etc/named/bindapi.tsig` (alter if